-- Street trees are required at least every fifty (50) feet. - The Preliminary Plan includes a Landscaping Plan.
+- The Preliminary Plan includes a Landscaping Plan.
 It does not meet the street tree requirement for the access drive area between the entrance and the first driveway curve.
-The final plan should include a landscaping plan that meets the ordinance requirement. - Limits of tree clearing shall be shown on the preliminary plan.
-A note should be added to the plan stating that clearing of trees is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval. - The applicant stated that there is no tree cover depicted on the plan, and so no treeline has been depicted, and no corresponding note has been the plan. - The dumpster enclosure is situated perpendicular to the driveway entrance, will be visible from Depot St and will be in the view straight ahead when accessing the site.
+The final plan should include a landscaping plan that meets the ordinance requirement. - A Landscaping Plan dated May 8, 2020 was submitted with the Final Plan.
+It shows a variety of trees and smaller plantings around the perimeter of the parking lot areas, and the buildings to the north.
+There are a few trees around the building near the entrance to Depot St, but there is a 120' gap between the street trees, which does not meet the street tree requirement. - Limits of tree clearing shall be shown on the preliminary plan.
+A note should be added to the plan stating that clearing of trees is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval. - The applicant stated that there is no tree cover depicted on the plan, and so no treeline has been depicted, and no corresponding note has been shown on the plan. - The dumpster enclosure is situated perpendicular to the driveway entrance, will be visible from Depot St and will be in the view straight ahead when accessing the site.